Saryace/ggsoiltexture/README.md

 # ggsoiltexture

 The goal of ggsoiltexture is to provide a simple ggplot function for the plotting of soil textural data.
 It is still in development, mainly for use in pubs.
 If you use this package please cite this repository.
+Hope it is useful!

-# acknowledgement
+## Acknowledgement
-The code was development based on the ggplot_piper functions written by [Jonh Dorian](https://gist.github.com/johnDorian/5561272)
+The code was development based on the ggplot_piper functions written by [Jonh Dorian](https://gist.github.com/johnDorian/5561272) and inspired by the R package [ggtern](https://github.com/nicholasehamilton/ggtern).
+Thanks for sharing your knowledge.

 ## Installation